BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Structure

-The lower class is composed primarily of tenant farmers who work on farmlands owned by their lord.
-Free farmers (i.e. those who own their land), most merchants, artisans, and the military make up themiddle class.
-The upper class is composed of wealthy landowners (most of whom are of noble birth) and the most successful merchants.
-The peasants pay fealty to a local noble (a Lord, Earl, or Count), who in turn pays fealty to high noble (a Baron or Duke).
+The lower class is composed primarily of tenant farmers who work on farmlands owned by their local lord.
+Free farmers (i.e. those who own their land), most merchants, artisans, and lower nobility, such as knights make up the middle class.
+The upper class is composed of wealthy nobles and the most successful merchants.
+The peasants pay fealty to a local noble (Baron or Count), who in turn pays fealty to high noble (a Earl or Duke), and they pay fealty to the throne held by the Lord Regent.

 While Galador’s ruler merely holds the title of Lord Regent, he actually enjoys all the powers of a King, and all of the high nobles owe their loyalty to him (since the days of Lord Admiral Tiberius, the tradition of avoiding noble titles has lapsed somewhat, and many refer to the Lord Regent as “the King”, and government property is known as “royal” property.